vindarel/cl-ansi-term/README.md

 * ordered lists
 * tables

-`cl-ansi-term` uses concept of style sheet to manage coloration of output.
+`cl-ansi-term` uses the concept of style sheet to manage coloration of output.
 Define styles, give them names, specify foreground colors, background colors, and effects for every style.

-The library is able to detect whether output goes to a terminal or to a file.
-If the latter case takes place, no escape sequences will get into the file.
+The library is capable of detecting whether output goes to a terminal or a file.
+If the latter case takes place, no escape sequences will be outputted.
 It's also possible to disable all effects and coloration.

 ## Installation